darkenphp/docs/contents/index.md

 - Reusable components with slot functionality, inspired by Vue and Svelte.
 - Flexible content management directly in PHP.

-### Compiled, Not Dynamic

-- Code is precompiled for deployment, ensuring:
-- Faster production performance.
-- IDE-friendly workflows with autocompletion.

-### No Node.js Overhead

-- Skip `node_modules` entirely or use it minimally for CSS tools like Tailwind.
-- Embrace Composer for managing PHP dependencies cleanly.

 ### Streamlined Workflow

 - No jumping between config, controller, and view files—keep everything in one place.